 Water is the essence of life.
 A person requires a sufficient quantity of good quality water to maintain a state of good health; therefore the provision and quality of water services is required to ensure a sufficient standard of health and hygiene.
 The quality of water supplied must be sufficient to maintain good health, and sanitation services must provide households with hygienic conditions that will not harbour disease.
-Figure 1.2 (a) below indicates hospitals and clinics in the district and the location of these facilities relative to existing water schemes:
+Figure 1.2 (a) and Figure 1.2 (b) below indicate the current status of water and sanitation services at hospitals and clinics in the district:

-Figure 1.2 (a): Clinics and hospitals in the district relative to existing water schemes
+Figure 1.2 (a): Current status of water services at clinics and hospitals in the district